h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

   most code works with our Spark MOJO wrapper.
 Please use the following approaches to migrate from previous methods in the model serialization support:

-    To crete Spark MOJO wrapper in Sparkling Water, you can load it from H2O-3 as:
+    To create Spark MOJO wrapper in Sparkling Water, you can load it from H2O-3 as:

     .. code-block:: scala